Internal bleeding: Vital signs

-Blood loss can be estimated based on heart rate, blood pressure, respiratory rate, and mental status.
 Advanced trauma life support (ATLS) by the American College of Surgeons separates hemorrhagic shock into four categories.

 Assessing circulation occurs after assessing the patient's airway and breathing (ABC (medicine)).
 If internal bleeding is suspected, a patient's circulatory system is assessed through palpation of pulses and doppler ultrasonography.

 Physical examination

-It is important to examine the person for visible signs that may suggest internal bleeding:
+It is important to examine the person for visible signs that may suggest the presence of internal bleeding and/or the source of the bleed.
+Some of these signs may include: